Kids for cash scandal: Interbranch Commission on Juvenile Justice

 In the aftermath of the federal charges and defendant pleas, the Pennsylvania General Assembly moved to create a commission to investigate the entire set of circumstances surrounding the miscarriage of justice in Luzerne County.
 Sponsored by Representative Todd Eachus of Butler Township in Luzerne County, House Bill 1648 established the Interbranch Commission on Juvenile Justice in July 2009.
 The commission comprises 11 members, appointed from each branch of government in Pennsylvania, with four members chosen by the judiciary, four by the legislature and three by the governor.

-In signing the legislation on August 7, 2009, Governor Ed Rendell castigated Ciavarella and Conahan, saying they "violated the rights of as many as 6000 young people by denying them basic rights to counsel and handing down outrageously excessive sentences.
+In signing the legislation on August 7, 2009, Governor Ed Rendell castigated Ciavarella and Conahan, saying they "violated the rights of as many as 6,000 young people by denying them basic rights to counsel and handing down outrageously excessive sentences.
 The lives of these young people and their families were changed forever."
 Scheduled to meet a minimum of once per month, the commission was organized to investigate the actions of and damages caused by the two judges and review the state of the Luzerne County courts left in the wake of their tenures.
 The commission was given power of subpoena and was required to complete its work and report its recommendations and findings to the three branches of state government by May 31, 2010.

 In popular culture

 The scandal was featured in Capitalism: A Love Story, the 2009 documentary by Michael Moore.
 A full-length documentary covering the scandal titled Kids for Cash was released in February 2014, and has been favorably reviewed.
 Pulitzer Prize–winning investigative journalist William Ecenbarger wrote a well-reviewed book-length exposition of the scandal.
 In April 2014, CNBC's crime documentary series American Greed reported on the case.

 The scandal has inspired several fictional works.
-The Law & Order: Special Victims Unit episode "Crush", the CSI: NY episode "Crossroads", an episode of The Good Wife, and an episode of For the People feature corrupt judges sending children to private detention centers partly for financial gain.
+The Law & Order: Special Victims Unit episode "Crush", the CSI: NY episode "Crossroads", an episode of The Good Wife, and an episode of For the People feature corrupt and cruel judges sending children to private detention centers partly for financial gain.
 An episode of Cold Case called "Jurisprudence" is loosely based on this case.
 The episode of Leverage, titled "The Jailhouse Job" (2010) references this scandal, wherein a prisoner is sentenced to excessive time in a for-profit prison for a minor offense, but uses a young adult as the victim rather than a juvenile.
 In 2015, crime fiction novelist Ace Atkins, using the pen name of the late Robert B. Parker to write Kickback, which borrows heavily from this case, transposing it into a Boston suburb instead.
 An episode of Billions called "Quality of Life" has a subplot inspired by the scandal.
 The novel Corrupted by Lisa Scottoline includes the scandal.